Planning and building

 Buses

-Buses will continue to operate but some routes will change as a result of the road closure.
-This will include the temporary relocation of some bus stops.
-Plan ahead and allow extra time to travel.
+Buses will continue to operate but some routes will change as a result of the road closure as they will be unable to stop around the station.

-There will also be shuttle buses running between Blossom Street and the station during the closures.
-The fully accessible double decker shuttle buses will run regularly and will stop at a number of bus stops along the route.
+There will also be shuttle buses running between Blossom Street, the Station and Station Road during the closures.
+The fully accessible buses will run regularly and will stop at a number of bus stops along the route.
+The shuttle bus stop on Blossom Street will be located near the entrance to Premier Inn.
+The stop nearest to the station for the shuttle bus will be stop RD.

 Find out more about bus diversions in York.
 In addition, read more about the city's Park & Ride services.